How To Make A Rag Quilt

 You’ll be sewing a large ‘X’ across each square.
 This is what stabilizes the block and holds the batting in place.
 DO NOT take a shortcut and skip sewing the second diagonal line.
-I made that mistake and the batting just doesn’t stay put and tends to move around.
+I made that mistake and the batting just doesn’t stay put and tends to bunch up.
 The “X” ensures everything stays in place where it needs to be.

-Sew Your Blocks Together
+How to Sew Your Rag Quilt Blocks Together

-To chain sew your blocks, select 2 blocks and lay them back to back with the front facing up.
+To chain sew your blocks, select 2 blocks and lay them back to back with the right side facing up.
 Begin sewing at one end and sew a ½” seam from top to bottom.
 Instead of cutting your thread, simply feed your next square in and keep sewing.
 Repeat until you have 12 block sets sewn and connected.

 As you are chain sewing the blocks together, you’ll see the exposed seam on the quilt top side.
 Without cutting any threads, begin sewing each row from side to side, being sure to keep the back of the blocks together so your seam is on the side of the quilt top.
 Your previous chain stitching is holding all your blocks in place while you sew each row together.
 This is a very easy and efficient way to assemble any kind of block pattern.

-Once all the blocks are sewn together, your last step is to sew around the entire quilt ½” from the edge.
-That’s all the sewing there is.
-Now you need a really awesome pair of sharp scissors and a good movie because this next step will take a while.
-Along every seam, clip ¼” into the ½” seam allowance, approximately ½” apart, including the outside edge.
-It’s a lot of clipping, but this is what will give you the frayed edge that gives the rag quilt its name.
+Now get your super sharp scissors and a good movie because this next step will take a while.
+Along every seam, clip ¼” into the ½” seam allowance, approximately ½” apart, including the outside edges.
+Be sure not to cut into the seam allowance which will loosen where the blocks are attached.
+It’s a lot of clipping, but this is what results in the frayed edge that gives the rag quilt its name.

-The Finishing Touch
+The Final Touch

 Now let your washing machine do the rest of the hard work for you.
 Run your finished quilt through a complete cycle with a good long rinse.
-The agitation of the cycles will loosen the threads which will slip out.
-Next give it a good toss in the dryer to collect all those threads in the lint trap.
-Take it out, give it a good shake, and trim any knots of threads that may have developed along the seams.
+If you have time, add a 2nd rinse for good measure.
+The agitation of the cycles will loosen the threads allowing them to slip out easily.

 You now have a beautiful rag quilt for snuggling.
 Watch out though, everyone else will want one too!